rguillet/showtonight-server/README.md

   * vendor/: this is where I installed (or where composer installed) the external bundles I use in this project:
     FOSuserBundle and SonataAdminBundle as well as all the bundles they depend on.

-Don't hesitate to take a look at the Commits section and click on a particular commit to see exactly what files changed during the commit, it might help you if you are having trouble on a specific section.
+Don't hesitate to take a look at the [Commits][1] section and click on a particular commit to see exactly what files changed during the commit, it might help you if you are having trouble on a specific section.

 Below are a few comments that might help you.
 Keep in mind that you can look at the files of the project to see exactly